McKayJT/archmailbox/README.md

 * acme.sh configuration and installation
 * Installation of initial configuration
 * PKGBUILDs for all the projects needed for the server
+* Installation of initial configuration

 ## Semi-working items

-* Installation of initial configuration
+* None!

 ## Non-working items